wanglihe/strongswan_config/README.md

 try the command "systemctl enable strongswan", make it auto start since next boot.

 try the command "systemctl disable strongswan", make it not start since next boot.

+# run all script

+You can run all script in another way, edit all configure file, and then run command "setup_all", this script put "install, network, config" together.

 # things to notice